ben-bay/learn-python/README.md

 * Add spells and magic
 * Use dungeon maps-- some sort of class or data structure that represents levels/location
 * Add more complex player attributes that affect the game in different ways such as wisdom, luck, charisma, etc.
+* Let monsters / NPCs use items just like you.
 * Add complexity to monsters / NPCs: individuals differing from their race, memory, likes/dislikes
-* Add background music (probably with a third party library)
+* Add background music/sound (probably with a third party library).
+Bonus if it's dynamic, linked to what's happening in the game.
 * Add visuals somehow
 * Use WASD controls for player
 * Custom goal -- as long as it's approved by Benj